If we’re automating orders for gloves and gauze, why not implants?

 If you missed it – catch it here

-If you missed the 2022 GHX Summit Automating Bill-Only Implant Orders panel, featuring Koczela, along with supply chain leaders from Mount Sinai Health System and Stanford Health Care, you have another chance to participate in a live Q&A session with the panel on October 6 at 3:30 ET.Register
+If you missed the 2022 GHX Summit Automating Bill-Only Implant Orders panel, featuring Koczela, along with supply chain leaders from Mount Sinai Health System and Stanford Health Care, you can register for on-demand access to the video here.Register